Strongwell’s Green Commitment

 As a responsible corporate citizen, Strongwell continually seeks to improve its practices through implementation of its Environmental Policy in order to protect the environment while providing essential, environmentally friendly products to our customers.

-All Strongwell divisions employ Environmental Management Systems which have been certified to the ISO 14001 standard, providing audited verification of our dedication to continually improving the environmental impact of FRP composite production.
+All Strongwell locations employ Environmental Management Systems providing audited verification of our dedication to continually improving the environmental impact of FRP composite production.
 In addition, Strongwell continues to fund third-party, peer-reviewed Life Cycle Analysis (LCA) studies, which invariably demonstrate the inherent environmental advantage of FRP composites compared to other materials such as aluminum and steel.

 The Inherent Environmental Advantage of FRP Composites